Qucs/qucs-help/source/DModel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Qucs RFEDD devices is not yet supported by spice4qucs.
 As a temporary work around behavioural R,C,L
-models and B-type sources should be used instead instead.
-Moreover, the ngspice ``hertz`` variable is defined
+models and B-type sources should be used instead.
+Moreover, the ngspice
+``hertz`` variable is defined
 to represent signal frequency, allowing models with the same function as the Qucs RFEDD model to be synthesised.
 Refer to chapters 3.2.4, 3.2.8, 3.2.12, and 5.1 of the official ngspice manual for further information.